pyrogram/pyrogram/docs/source/resources/SmartPlugins.rst

         app.run()

-...which is already nice and doesn't add *too much* boilerplate code, but things can get boring still; you have to manually ``import``, manually :meth:`add_handler <pyrogram.Client.add_handler>` and manually instantiate each :obj:`MessageHandler <pyrogram.MessageHandler>` object because **you can't use those cool decorators** for your functions.
+This is already nice and doesn't add *too much* boilerplate code, but things can get boring still; you have to manually ``import``, manually :meth:`add_handler <pyrogram.Client.add_handler>` and manually instantiate each :obj:`MessageHandler <pyrogram.MessageHandler>` object because **you can't use those cool decorators** for your functions.
 So...
 What if you could?